We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many different treadmills are available to purchase for use in the home.
 Below, we look at four of the best options.

-Horizon Fitness claim that this treadmill will suit those seeking a treadmill with fewer features and a lower price tag.
+Horizon Fitness claims this product will suit those seeking a treadmill with fewer features and a lower price tag.

 The 3.0 HP engine allows this treadmill to reach speeds of up to 12 mph.
-It also has 15 different incline levels, alongside six preset program options.
+It also has six preset program options.

 The frame and motor come with lifetime warranties, while the deck, electronics, and parts each have a 3-year warranty.
 There is also a 1-year labor warranty.